openbabel/documentation/Cheminf101/represent.rst

 ::

-    grep N <file.smi | wc
+    grep N file.smi | wc

-("grep" looks for a particular expression, in this case "N", and prints any line that contains it, and wc ("word count") counts the number of words and lines.)
+(:command:`grep` looks for a particular expression, in this case ``N``, and prints any line that contains it, and :command:`wc` ("word count") counts the number of words and lines.)

 This is just a simple example of the power available via "script" programs using "filters" on Unix-like systems.
-Unix "filters" are much less useful for connection-table formats, because each molecule is spread over many lines.
+Unix filters are much less useful for connection-table formats, because each molecule is spread over many lines.